eloquence/freeyourstuff.cc/extension/README.md

 - We do use assignments in conditions, but wrap them in () to avoid linting issues and signal that they're intentional
 - `camelCase` for names inside JS, capitalized when describing a constructor.
-  `lower_case` with underscores for filenames to avoid ambiguity on some filesystems.
+  `lower-case` with hyphens for filenames to avoid ambiguity on some filesystems.

 # License